Authenticated, Verifiable Email from AI Agents

 Per-agent provenance on every message

-The signed X-MultiMail-Identity header records which agent sent each message, under which oversight mode, and whether a human approved it.
+The signed X-MultiMail-Identity header records the operator and mailbox that sent each message, under which oversight mode, with which capabilities, and that it was AI-generated.
 This is separate from DKIM — domain authentication proves the sender, identity signing proves the agent.

 EU AI Act compliance evidence

 The EU AI Act requires disclosure and traceability for AI-generated content.
-MultiMail's identity headers and audit log provide the artifact trail auditors need: agent ID, model version, oversight level, and approval records per message.
+MultiMail's identity headers and audit log provide the artifact trail auditors need: operator and mailbox identity, oversight level, and the AI-generated flag on every message.

 ARC support for forwarded email